joshuafuller/tak-server-install-scripts/README.md

 `./installScript1.sh`

 6. The first install script will now prompt you to reboot when its done, do it.

+7. Wait 1-2mins for the box to reboot then transfer over your tak docker zip file aquired from tak.gov.
+RUN THIS SCRIPT FROM YOUR LOCAL MACHINE

+`./transferTakServerZipLocal.sh`

-8. Wait 1-2mins for the box to reboot then connect back to your VPS (replace 192.168.1.1 with your VPS Server IP)
+8. Connect back to your VPS and login as tak user with SU privs(replace 192.168.1.1 with your VPS Server IP)

 `ssh root@192.168.1.1`

+`su - tak`